USAFA-ECE/ece386-book/book/b2-edge/edge-intro.md

 - **Economics** expect that it will be too expensive to connect to a central server.
 - **Reliability** of safety-critical applications demands function without connectivity.
 - **Privacy** benefits of keeping data local are worth it.

+### Other Criteria

+> The decision of whether to use ML is a question of both “Is it good enough?” and “Can we handle the types of errors it is likely to make?” ~ *AI at the Edge*

+Here is Situnayake's suggested checklist:

+- There is no existing rule-based solution, and you don’t have the resources to discover one.
+- You have access to a high quality dataset or collecting one is within your budget.
+- Your system can be designed to make use of fuzzy, probabilistic predictions.
+- You do not need to explain the exact logic behind your system’s decisions.
+- Your system will not be exposed to inputs beyond those reflected in its training data.
+- Your application can tolerate a degree of uncertainty.

 ### Examples